ElForastero/3d-farm/README.md

 ### Git Backup Plugin

+> [!WARNING]
-Make sure to clear the repo history before installing.
+> Make sure to clear the repo history before installing.

 1. Create cr-{ansible_hostname} repos for each printer
 2. Create a Fine-grained Personal Access Token allowing access to these repos